MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 -   **Records:** Introduced in Java 14, records offer a concise syntax for defining immutable data carriers, providing *nominal* types and components with *human-readable* names.
 -   **Sealed Interfaces:** Introduced in Java 17, sealed interfaces allow classes and interfaces to have more control over their permitted subtypes.
 This enables precise data modeling as *sealed* hierarchies of immutable records.
 The compiler knows all possible subtypes at compile time, a crucial requirement for safe sum types.
 -   **Pattern Matching:** Pattern matching is a powerful feature that enhances Java's `instanceof` operator and `switch` expressions/statements.
 It allows developers to concisely and safely extract data from objects based on their structure.
 This capability streamlines type checking and casting, leading to more readable and less error-prone code.
 The evolution of pattern matching in Java is noteworthy.
-Initially introduced in Java 16 to enhance the `instanceof` operator (JEP 394), it was later extended to `switch` expressions and statements in Java 17 (JEP 406).
+Initially introduced in Java 16 to enhance the `instanceof` operator [JEP 394](https://openjdk.org/jeps/394), it was later extended to `switch` expressions and statements in Java 17 [JEP 406](https://openjdk.org/jeps/496).
 This expansion broadened the applicability of pattern matching, enabling more expressive and safer code constructs.

 Restricting the possible implementations of a type enables exhaustive pattern matching and makes invalid states unrepresentable.
 This is particularly useful for general domain modeling with type safety.